 - Illustration skills can take your personal brand to unprecedented levels.
 Say, using a stylistic drawing or sketch to represent your brand.

 - You can consider creating a mascot or unique character as a tangible face of your brand.
 For example, the quirky ‘Chimp’ of Mailchimp’s illustrations that encapsulates the brand, carries across their styling and gives it a consistent voice.

 - Abstract illustration styles are effective to develop a visual identity and a memorable impression on the minds of your users.
 It also adds an interesting element to a webpage and guides the user's eyes by utilising various styles.

 Want to show how a futuristic product or a business concept would look like?
 Just illustrate.
 Self-flying cars that the automotive and tech giants are working on can be a good example for illustrations where photographs can’t do justice.

-How Do You Decide Which One Works Best For You?
+Illustration vs. Image: Which One Works Best For You?